SalesforceCommerceCloud/commerce-sdk/docs/vscode.md

 If you workspace bar does not look like this there are a couple of ways to open it.

-On is open the `commerce-sdk.code-workspace` in vscode and you will have a button in the lower right to open that workspace
+One option is when you open the `commerce-sdk.code-workspace` in vscode and you will have a button in the lower right to open that workspace directly

-Alternatively you can open it via the cli `$ code commerce-sdk.code-workspace` will directly open the workspace as well.
+Alternatively, you can open it via the cli `$ code commerce-sdk.code-workspace` will directly open the workspace as well.

 Monorepo config represents the files at the root of the folder that lets you configure or run the commands in the monorepo itself.